Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Experiment

 \paragraph{Implementation Details.} Following FastV~\cite{fastv} and LLaVolta~\cite{llavolta}, we report the theoretical TFLOPs and the corresponding reduction ratio.
 The \modelname is trained on four NVIDIA 3090 GPUs and the batch size is 4.
+For fair comparisons, we adopt the same settings as in FastV~\cite{fastv} such as systematic prompt and decoding strategy.
 In our experiments, 5k data samples (less than 1\%) are randomly sampled from LLaVA-80k~\cite{llava} to construct preference data.
-We set pruning actions $K=4$ and $M=432$ to maintain the same FLOPs as the previous method~\cite{fastv}.
+Note that we set the pruning actions $K=4$ and $M=400$.
 During testing, the $K$ and $M$ can also be assigned by users without retraining a new $\mathcal{O_\phi}$.